khristianaarongarcia/endex/docs/mintlify/features/events.md

 <Warning>
 **Balance Multipliers**
-Extreme multipliers (>2.0 or <0.5) can destabilize the economy.
+Extreme multipliers (greater than 2.0 or less than 0.5) can destabilize the economy.
 Use sparingly.
 </Warning>

 ---